build2-packaging/nanort/README.md

 </h1>

 <p align="center">
-    This project builds and defines the build2 package for <a href="https://github.com/lighttransport/nanort">nanort</a>.
+    This project builds and defines the build2 package for <a href="https://github.com/lighttransport/nanort">NanoRT</a>.
-    A C++ header-only parser for the PLY file format.
+    A single header only modern ray tracing kernel.
 </p>

 <p align="center">